 Here is our monthly bill for the past five years.
 As you can see, the geothermal heat pump in April 2010 had a significant effect, especially in the peak usage months - both winter and summer.

 This is a graph of our home's average kilowatt hour usage per day.

 Here is a graph of the average daily KWH usage by year.
 The reason 2010 is so high is it had the monster bill.

 Our price for electricity varies a bit.
 Here is a graph of what our electric company, Baldwin EMC, has charged us for residential service in South Alabama over the past five years.

 You may be wondering if we have changed any of our usage habits.
 We have not.
 If we are hot, we run the A/C so the house is perfectly comfortable.
 If we are cold, we run the heat just as hard.
 I leave the lights on too much.
 We have three refrigerators because we want three refrigerators.
 I understand that there are additional savings available if I would simply change my behavior but I have not done that and I don't plan to.
 The difference in the usage graphs is solely a result of hardware changes.

 Payback: I get questions about whether it was worth it.
-As of September, 2012, we've spent about $17,000 so far on the energy saving improvements.
+As of January, 2014, we've spent about $17,000 so far on the energy saving improvements.
 It was offset by about $3,900 in tax credits.
-It is a little early to tell for sure, but we seem to be averaging about $1,200 in annual savings.
+It is a little early to tell for sure, but after finding a few tax calculators online, we seem to be averaging about $1,200 in annual savings.
 That computes to an 11 year payback, not a particularly good ROI.